MSakamaki/angular-checklist/TRANSLATION.md

 The following tasks are required to add a new language.
 [See available code here](https://github.com/angular/angular/tree/master/packages/common/locales).

 - Copy production into the configurations section of angular.json to create production build settings for the language.
 - Add rewrites for the language to the `rewrites` of `firebase.json`.
 - Add languages ​​to the languages ​​in `xliffmerge.json`.
+- Add languages ​​to `langages`, an array of `tools/ utils.ts` files.
 - Let's make build environment for language in `build:ssr` in scripts of package.json.
 - Register localeData of the language to be added to `app.module.ts` using `registerLocaleData()`. https://angular.io/guide/i18n#i18n-pipes
 - Add a language to the language selector of `src/app/shared/footer/footer.component.html`.
+- Make a target language directory by copying `en-US` in the content directory.
+And then run `yarn build-content`.

 Hooray!
 Now you can choose a new language.